TO THE SHAREHOLDERS OF CONTINENTAL CHEMICALS LIMITED

 13. According to the information and explanations given to us and based on ourexamination of the records of the Company transactions with the related parties are incompliance with sections 177 and 188 of the Act where applicable and details of suchtransactions have been disclosed in the financial statements as required by the applicableaccounting standards.

 14. According to the information and explanations give to us and based on ourexamination of the records of the Company the Company has not made any preferentialallotment or private placement of shares or fully or partly convertible debentures duringthe year.

-16. The Company is not required to be registered under section 45-IA of the ReserveBank of India Act 1934.
+16. The Company is not required to be registered under-section 451 A of the ReserveBank of India Act 1934.

-We have audited the internal financial controls over financial reporting of CONTINENTALCHEMICALS LIMITED ("the Company") as of 31 March 2016 in conjunction with our audit ofthe financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of CONTINENTALCHEMICALS LIMITED (the Company) as of March 31 2021 in conjunction with our audit ofthe financial statements of the Company for the year ended on that date.